Deveshq/QC-with-qiskit/README.md

 ## QC-with-qiskit
-Quantum Computing Algorithms and some other Qiskit programs
+Some short projects, algorithm implementation and other Qiskit programs.